 Across the geographical areas that Hunter Architects generally work, a large proportion of projects fall within open countryside and Green Belt.
-This is particular of south Manchester and the northern half of the Cheshire East Council area, including around many of the most affluent areas of Wilmslow, Alderley Edge, Knutsford, Macclesfield, Prestbury etc
+This is particular of south Manchester and the northern half of the Cheshire East Council area.
+This includes around many of the most affluent areas of Wilmslow, Alderley Edge, Knutsford, Macclesfield, Prestbury etc.

 Hunter Architects & Planners have been involved with many challenging house extension and replacement dwelling projects within open countryside and particularly Green Belt.
 By way of two brief examples:

 For new build bespoke homes in green belt, we have previously obtained approval for a replacement dwelling which in its “original” configuration was only around 70 sq m.
 The house had been extended to around 90 sq m meaning it had been extended as much as the LPA would allow.
-Ultimately we obtained approval for a house of around 240 sq m (266% increase from existing and substantially more than the 15% the LPA initially considered acceptable.).
+Ultimately we obtained approval for a house of around 240 sq m.
+(A 266% increase from existing and substantially more than the 15% the LPA initially considered acceptable).
 There was also the potential for further house extensions to this dwelling once completed, taking the total house past 300 sq m.

 For house extensions in green belt, we have been involved with many projects ranging from 50% to over 300% increase from the “original house”.